 Keep whisking on low heat until the cream starts to thicken (note 3).
 When you see the first bubble (the cream starts to boil), keep whisking for 30 seconds then directly remove from the heat (note 4)

 If adding the Butter, slice it into small cubes and add it to the warm, cooked cream away from the heat.
 Whisk well until fully incorporated and smooth.

 Transfer the Pastry Cream into a large shallow pan or container (note 5) and cover with plastic wrap touching the surface of the cream (note 6).

-Place in the fridge and leave to cool down set for at least an hour - or until cold.
+Place in the fridge and leave to cool down set for at least two hour - or until cool and thickened.

 Keep in the frigde for up to 3 days, until ready to be used.
 Before using, whisk the cream to loosen it.

 If using Vanilla Paste or extract, you do not need to let it infuse in the milk.

 This is to temper all the ingredients and make sure the eggs don't burn or curd once placed on the stove